Skip to main content

 A: The system won't "ring" with the Frequency Shifter engaged.
 When the Frequency Shifter shifts the audio signal, it effectively moves any sinusoidal resonances in the system, thereby preventing a positive feedback loops or "ringing".

-Q: If the Frequency Shift block prevents the system from "ringing", why do I need to "ring out the room" with notch filters?
+Q: Why do I need to "ring out the room" with notch filters if the Frequency Shift block prevents feedback?

 Q: How do I "ring out the room"?

-A: With the Frequency Shift block bypassed, push the PPL master gain level to the point when feedback begins to occur.
-Using a measurement device (e.g. sound level meter or FFT program), the ring frequencies can be identified and notched out using PEQ filters in the signal chain.
-The suggested depth is 6-10 dB with a bandwidth of 0.15.
+A: With the Frequency Shift block bypassed, slowly increase the PPL master gain until feedback begins.
+Using a measurement device (e.g. sound level meter or FFT program), identify the ringing frequencies and apply narrow parametric EQ (PEQ) filters to notch them out.

-Repeat the process until the top 4-7 ring frequencies have been identified and notched.
-In our testing, we've observed these will commonly be in the 200 - 1200 Hz range.
-Once notched out, the Frequency Shift block and AEC processing can be re-engaged and the system should have gained 1-3 dB of additional stability.
+• Repeat the process until the top 4-7 resonant frequencies have been identified and notched.
+These are commonly found in the 200 Hz - 1200 Hz range.

 Q: The default Shift Amount is 6Hz.
 Can I use a higher value?